 EPF calculator

-What is an EPF calculator?
+What is the EPF calculator?

-How can an EPF calculator help you?
+How can this Employee Provident Fund calculator help you?

-How does this EPF calculator work?
+How does the EPF calculator work?

-Monthly EPF = Employee (12%) + Employer EPF (12% − EPS); EPS = min(Basic, ₹15,000) × 8.33%
+Monthly EPF = Employee (12%) + Employer EPF (12%EPS); EPS = min(Basic, ₹15,000) × 8.33%

 Where –